-I don’t mean to sound like your personal dietitian or nutritionist, but my point is that these are an amazing treat that you can truly enjoy without ever feeling the need to hit the gym and run five miles afterwards.
+I don’t mean to sound like your personal dietitian or nutritionist.
+But you can’t deny that these are an amazing treat!
+Plus you can truly enjoy these without ever feeling the need to hit the gym and run five miles afterwards.

 Can I change the ingredients for these chocolate chia bliss balls?

 Yes you can!
 If you don’t like almonds, you can use alternatives – hazelnuts, walnuts or pecans.
-If you don’t want chocolate bliss balls, you can leave out the cocoa powder altogether as well.
+Don’t want chocolate bliss balls?
+You can leave out the cocoa powder altogether as well.

 If you prefer chocolate chia bliss balls that are a little less sweet, you can reduce the amount of dates you use to about 6 oz.
 If you do reduce the amount of dates, you may need to add just a little extra liquid – like water or coconut oil or almond butter.
 But only add that if necessary.

 How can I make FUDGY chocolate chia bliss balls?

 The trick to fudgy chocolate bliss balls is the dates.
 Make sure the dates are not stale or hard!
 Get some good quality dates that are soft and not stale to make these bliss balls .
 If your dates have become stale and hard, you can easily soften them too.
 So don’t toss them out.